emlinking/emlinking.github.io/index.md

 Through this project, I hope to explore my interest in machine learning, especially natural language processing, as well as explore the interface of NLP and computer vision.

+**Project-related pages:**

+See my visualizations of the SAVOIAS dataset [here.](https://emlinking.github.io/savoias/)

+See my visualizations of the MS-COCO dataset [here.](https://emlinking.github.io/coco/)

 [My Final Report](files/finalreport.pdf)

 ## About the DREU Program